kotools/types/README.md

 Cherry on top: Kotools Types is a multiplatform library, so you can use it in all your [Kotlin] projects!
 Supported platforms are available in
 [badges at the top of this file](#kotools-types).

+Here's a non-exhaustive list of types provided by this library:
+- [NotBlankString][kotools.types.text.NotBlankString] representing a string that
+  has at least one character excluding whitespaces.
+- [PositiveInt][kotools.types.number.PositiveInt] representing an integer number
+  of type [Int][kotlin.Int] that is greater than or equals zero.
+- [NotEmptyList][kotools.types.collection.NotEmptyList] representing a list with
+  at least one element.

+See the [API reference][api-reference] for more types!

 [js-platform-badge]: https://img.shields.io/badge/Platform-JS-ff9b00
 [jvm-platform-badge]: https://img.shields.io/badge/Platform-JVM-6bac25